 Determines the selection interaction.
 The options for charts are: none, single, and singlerequired.
-The options for list and toggle selectors are: single, singlerequired, multi, and multirequired.
+The options for list, range, and toggle selectors are: single, singlerequired, multi, and multirequired.

-Note: selectMode isn't used by the number, values table, compare table, range, date, and global filter widgets.
+Note: selectMode doesn't apply to number, values table, compare table, date, and global filter widgets.